Agave: planting, growing, and caring for

 Agave, whether small or gigantic, is always an important focal point in a garden or in a pot on a terrace.

-An undisputed star of dry and wild gardens scorched by the sun, it allows for the structuring of very minimalist exotic scenes, inspired by deserts.
+An undisputed star of dry and wild gardens scorched by the sun, it helps to structure very minimalist exotic scenes, inspired by deserts.

 It always brings character and grandeur to a decor.